Management - GR (MGMT)

 MGMT 607 Human Resource Development 3 Credits (3,0)

 This course emphasizes the integration of the individual into the organization by studying the current and fundamental issues in organization theory and organizational behavior as they relate to the individual.
 The effectiveness of the individual in the organization is examined in terms of personal traits such as communicative abilities, leadership style and potential, and beliefs about organizational ethics and social responsibility.
-Prerequisites: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MGMT 608 Human Resources Management 3 Credits (3,0)

 The focus of this course is on the functions to be accomplished in effectively managing human resources.
 An in-depth study of the interrelationship of managers, organizational staff, and/or specialists, will assist the student in understanding and applying management theories to real-world human resource management.
 Areas of concentration include human resource planning; recruitment and selection; training and development; compensation and benefits; safety and health; and employee relations.
-Prerequisites: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MGMT 651 Production and Procurement in the Aviation and Aerospace Industry 3 Credits (3,0)